Read and work through Project 4 of the textbook.

 You’ll blend it with another layer later.

 Use FILE/Place Embedded to add your sceneryBack image.
 This has to be the top layer.
 Also, position it about 2 inches from the bottom of the page.
 (Leaving enough room for the movie credits)

 Remember, you must rasterize the layer because when you place an image, it is added as a Smart Object.

 Add a Layer Mask to your sceneryBack.

 With black as your foreground color, choose the Gradient tool (Foreground to Transparent).
-Then drag upward on the picture little to make the sceneryBack layer blend into BackDup background.
+Then drag downward on the picture a little to make the sceneryBack layer blend into BackDup background.

 Merge BackDup layer with sceneryBack layer (Select both and choose LAYER/Merge Layers).

 The new single of the layer is now sceneryBack.

 Add the two people or things.
 Then move their layers beneath the sceneryBack layer.